Is That Cough COVID-19? (Or Is it the Same One I’ve Had for Years from COPD?)

 Completely changed the way we live

-We bought antibacterial wipes.
-We wash our hands for 40 seconds anytime we sneeze or pick up a newspaper or the mail or any material that may have been held by someone else’s hands.
+We bought antibacterial wipes and wash our hands for 40 seconds anytime we sneeze or pick up a newspaper or the mail or any material that may have been held by someone else’s hands.
 We try to remember not to touch our faces.
-We practice social-distancing.
+Social distancing is practiced.
 We wave at our neighbors as they drive by!
-The one time I Ieft the house this week to see a couple of friends we “elbow-bumped” instead of shaking hands.
+The one time I left the house this week to see a couple of friends we “elbow-bumped” instead of shaking hands.
 Covid-19 has completely changed the way we live!